Almelo: Transport

 The main station is Almelo and offers links to Hengelo, Enschede, Amersfoort, Amsterdam Airport Schiphol, Utrecht, Gouda, Rotterdam, The Hague and Zwolle.
 There is also a train every 2 hours into Germany serving cities such as Osnabrück, Hannover and Berlin.

 Sport

 Football

-Heracles Almelo, a professional football club playing in the Eerste Divisie is based in Almelo.
+Heracles Almelo, a professional football club playing in the Eredivisie is based in Almelo.

 Cycling

 Since 1983 Almelo has organised the Profronde van Almelo, an elite men's and women's professional road bicycle racing event.